hbctraining/main/GitHub_HTML_reference.md

 ### Blockquote `<blockquote>`

-TO initiate a blockquote you need to use `<blockquote>` and to close a blockquote you need to use `<blockquote>`.
+To initiate a blockquote you need to use `<blockquote>` and to close a blockquote you need to use `<blockquote>`.
 The syntax would look like:

 ```
 <blockquote>